uselagoon/lagoon/docs/using-lagoon-the-basics/docker-compose-yml.md

 With the release of Lagoon v2.11.0, Lagoon now provides support for BuildKit-based docker-compose builds.
 To enable BuildKit for your Project or Environment, add `DOCKER_BUILDKIT=1` as a build-time variable.

+!!! bug
-Note that whilst using BuildKit locally, you may experience some known issues:
+    Note that while using BuildKit locally, you may experience some known issues.

-* `Failed to solve with frontend dockerfile.v0: failed to create LLB definition: pull access denied, repository does not exist or may require authorization`: This message means that your build has tried to access a docker image that hasn't been built yet - as BuildKit builds in parallel, if you have a docker image that inherits another one (as we do in Drupal with the CLI).
+* `Failed to solve with frontend dockerfile.v0: failed to create LLB definition: pull access denied, repository does not exist or may require authorization`: This message means that your build has tried to access a Docker image that hasn't been built yet.
+As BuildKit builds in parallel, if you have a Docker image that inherits another one (as we do in Drupal with the CLI).
 You can use the [target](https://docs.docker.com/compose/compose-file/build/#target) field inside the build to reconfigure as a multi-stage build
 * issues with `volumes_from` in Docker Compose v2 - this service (that provides SSH access into locally running containers) has been deprecated by Docker Compose.
-The section can be removed from your docker-compose.yaml file if you don't require ssh access from inside your local environment, or can be worked around on a project-by-project basis - see https://github.com/pygmystack/pygmy/issues/333#issuecomment-1274091375 for more information
+The section can be removed from your `docker-compose.yml` file if you don't require SSH access from inside your local environment, or can be worked around on a project-by-project basis - see https://github.com/pygmystack/pygmy/issues/333#issuecomment-1274091375 for more information.